tchajed/sys-verif-fa25/docs/notes/concurrency.md

 # counter = 11 (bug!)
 ```

 What went wrong?
-This is called a race condition: two simultaneous operations on the same memory, where at least one is a write.
-More formally (avoiding defining "simultaneous"): `counter = counter + 1` didn't run atomically, as desired.
+The two accesses to `counter` in the Go program form a race condition: two simultaneous operations on the same memory, where at least one is a write.

-## Synchronizing programs
+We can more simply think of the problem as being that `counter = counter + 1` didn't run atomically, as desired, and the effect is to cause two simultaneous writes to have the effect of only one.

 ### Mutexes

-Mutexes or locks provide mutual exclusion: if threads (goroutines in this cae) call `m.Lock()` and `m.Unlock()` around a _critical section_, only on thread can be inside the critical section at any time.
+Mutexes or locks provide mutual exclusion: if threads (goroutines in this cae) call `m.Lock()` and `m.Unlock()` around a _critical section_, only one thread can be inside the critical section at any time.

 ```go
 var m sync.Mutex